 Daniel was promoted to the senior Red Bull Racing team for 2014.
 He took a debut F1 victory at the Canadian Grand Prix, followed by further wins in Hungary and Belgium to finish third in the Drivers’ Championship, and was awarded the prestigious Laureus World Sports Award for Breakthrough of the Year.

-Since switching to McLaren for the 2021 season, Daniel has become the most experienced Australian F1 driver of all time, overtaking Mark Webber with his 116th race start at the 2022 Spanish Grand Prix.
+Following his switch to McLaren for the 2021 season, Daniel became the most experienced Australian F1 driver of all time, overtaking Mark Webber with his 116th race start at the 2022 Spanish Grand Prix.
 It was on his 102nd start that he delivered what he has since referred to as “the biggest moment of my career” – even more significant than his Monaco victory in 2018.